Do People With Alzheimer’s Know They Have It?

 The disease has damaged their brain and makes it impossible for them to be aware of what’s happening.

-Not being aware of their cognitive impairment can show up in someone’s understanding of their own memory, general thinking skills, emotions, or physical abilities.
+Not being aware of cognitive impairment can affect one’s understanding of memory, general thinking skills, emotions, or physical abilities.

-For example, they might have trouble with language, like not being able to find the words for common objects or simple tasks.
+For example, they might have trouble with language, like an inability to find the words for everyday objects or simple tasks.

-However, they might try to explain these situations by saying they just forget or that they’re tired.
+However, they might try to explain these situations by saying they forgot or are tired.

 Or, if they miss an appointment, forget to change dirty clothes, or leave food unrefrigerated, they’ll probably still make excuses and insist that there’s nothing wrong.

-And even if it’s obvious to others that they need help, they’ll likely insist that they’re just fine and able to care for themselves.
+And even if it’s evident to others that they need help, they’ll likely insist that they’re just fine and able to care for themselves.

 Recommended for you: